 Softporn Adventure was initially just a weekend hobby project.
 Charles Benton, the game’s creator, never intended to release the game commercially.
-Benton created Softporn Adventure as an excuse to teach himself computer programming on the Apple II computer.
+Benton created the game as an excuse to teach himself computer programming on his Apple II computer.
 But after sharing it with some friends, he was strongly encouraged to independently publish the game.

-Several Scenes In The Game Are Based On Real-Life Events
+Several Scenes In Softporn Are Based On Real-Life Events

 In a 2012 interview, Benton revealed that more than a few of the scenes in the game were recreations of events that actually happened to him in the 1970s.
 That might help explain why the game is based in a weird 1970s urban setting that mainly consists of a casino, bar, and of course, a disco.

 The goal of the game is simple: You have to “seduce three women, while avoiding hazards, such as getting killed by a bouncer in a disco.”

 The Game Was Almost Impossible To Promote